TouchSky-Lab/Awesome-Deep-Learning-Compiler/README.md

 - HeteroFlow: An Accelerator Programming Model with Decoupled Data Placement for Software-Defined FPGAs
 - Halide: a language and compiler for optimizing parallelism, locality, and recomputation in image processing pipelines
 - DLVM: A modern compiler infrastructure for deep learning systems
-- Opentuner: An extensible framework for program autotuning
 - FFTW: An adaptive software architecture for the FFT
+- Automatically Scheduling Halide Image Processing Pipelines

 # Auto-tuning Model Compilation
 - AutoTVM Learning to optimize tensor programs
+- Opentuner: An extensible framework for program autotuning
+- Efficient Hyperparameter Optimization and Infinitely Many Armed Bandits

+# DSP for Machine Learning
+- OptiML: An Implicitly Parallel Domain-Specific Language for Machine Learning

 # Code Generation
 - LLVM
 - CUDA
 - OpenCL
 - OpenGL
+- Polyhedral Parallel Code Generation for CUDA
+- Lift: A Functional Data-Parallel IR for High-Performance GPU Code Generation

+# Others
+- Futhark: Purely Functional GPU-Programming with Nested Parallelism and In-Place Array Updates

 # References